hippogriffin/ess-helm/charts/matrix-stack/README.md

 On a production deployment, we advise you to host your own Postgres instance, and configure it accordingly for each of the following the components, if you enable them:
-- Synapse under `synapse.postgresql`
+- Synapse under `synapse.postgres`
-- Matrix Authentication Service under `matrixAuthenticationService.postgresql`
+- Matrix Authentication Service under `matrixAuthenticationService.postgres`

 ## Common